 \begin{lemma} Suppose $\sigma_\pi: W_\R \rightarrow {}^L \sG$ is the $L$-parameter of an irreducible admissible $(\g,K)$-module $\pi$.
 If $\sigma_\pi$ restricted to $\C^\times$ is given by

-then the infinitesimal parameter of $\pi$ is given by $ \lambda \in X_\star(\wT)\otimes \C = \Hom[\C, \hat{\t}]$, where $\hat{\t}$ is the Lie algebra of $\wT$. \end{lemma} \begin{proof} Let's begin by observing that the lemma is correct for essentially discrete series representations of any reductive group $\sM$ since for an essentially discrete series representation of infinitesimal character $\lambda+ \rho$, the associated parameter restricted to $\C^\times$ is given by:
+then the infinitesimal character of $\pi$ is given by $ \lambda \in X_\star(\wT)\otimes \C = \Hom[\C, \hat{\t}]$, where $\hat{\t}$ is the Lie algebra of $\wT$. \end{lemma} \begin{proof} Let us begin by observing that the lemma is correct for essentially discrete series representations of any reductive group $\sM$ since for an essentially discrete series representation with infinitesimal character $\lambda+ \rho$, the associated parameter restricted to $\C^\times$ is given by:

 (We will not ask why this is the parameter for discrete series as it is written in the Scriptures \cite{La}!)
 The lemma follows from this, since one goes from discrete series to tempered by parabolic induction, and then from tempered to general representations by the Langlands quotient theorem.
 For parameters, the way we have defined infinitesimal character, it is as if nothing has happened in both the steps of going from a discrete series representation to a finite direct sum of tempered representations, and from a tempered representation to a general representation: it is the same parameter being considered inside $\wG$ instead of $\wM$ under the natural inclusion of $\wM$ inside $\wG$.
-The same is true for infinitesimal character under parabolic induction of $(\g,K)$-modules: ${\rm Ind}_P^{\sG(\R)} (\pi)$ has the same infinitesimal character as a representation of $\sG(\R)$ as the representation $\pi$ of the Levi subgroup $\sM(\R)$ associated to the parabolic $P$, noting that both $\sG(\C)$ and $\sM(\C)$ share a common maximal torus $\sT(\C)$, and that for both the groups $\sG(\R)$ and $\sM(\R)$, infinitesimal character is a homomorphism $\ell: \t \rightarrow \C$ on the Lie algebra $\t$ of $\sT(\C)$. \end{proof}
+The same is true for infinitesimal character under parabolic induction of $(\g,K)$-modules: ${\rm Ind}_P^{\sG(\R)} (\pi)$ has the same infinitesimal character as a representation of $\sG(\R)$ as the representation $\pi$ of the Levi subgroup $\sM(\R)$ associated with the parabolic $P$, noting that both $\sG(\C)$ and $\sM(\C)$ share a common maximal torus $\sT(\C)$, and that for both the groups $\sG(\R)$ and $\sM(\R)$, infinitesimal character is a homomorphism $\ell: \t \rightarrow \C$ on the Lie algebra $\t$ of $\sT(\C)$. \end{proof}

 As a practice on using infinitesimal characters, we prove the following lemma which will come useful later.